 Regular intake of carom seeds can prevent many digestive issues.
 Eat Carom seeds by themselves, or make a mixture of roasted Carom and Fennel seeds in equal amount to chew on after every meal.
 This will be your preventive remedy for many digestive issues and this mixture also acts as a mouth freshener.

 1. For balancing Pitta dosha:

-Afternoon food should consist of carom seeds in it to balance pitta dosha because level of pitta dosha is higher in afternoon or during daytime.
+Afternoon food should consist of carom seeds in it to balance Pitta dosha because the level of pitta dosha is higher in afternoon or during the daytime.
 If you cannot incorporate carom seeds in your food, you can always chew on some after you finish your meal.

 2. To control indigestion and acidity:

 Carom seeds are a good anti-acid agent and natural antacid.
 It is beneficial for stomach and gives relief to the mucous membrane of the stomach from acidity and hyperacidity.

 – Taking 1 teaspoon of carom seeds along with a pinch of black salt is a good home remedy to treat acidity and hyperacidity.